Kevin and Kell

-Kevin and Kell is a furry comedy webcomic strip by syndicated cartoonist Bill Holbrook.
+Kevin and Kell is a furry-themed webcomic strip by syndicated cartoonist Bill Holbrook.
 The strip began on September 3, 1995, and is one of the oldest continuously running webcomics.
 The comic's website states it is "The World's Longest Running Daily Webcomic".

 The strip centers on the mixed marriage between Kevin Dewclaw, a rabbit, and Kell Dewclaw, a grey wolf.
 In their society, their major difference is their diet: Kevin is a herbivore and Kell is a carnivore.
 Their family includes three children: Lindesfarne, a hedgehog adopted from Kevin's first marriage; Rudy, a wolf/fox hybrid from Kell's first marriage; and their only biological child Coney, an omnivorous rabbit.
 The comic's plot revolves around species-related humor, satire, and interpersonal conflict.

 Kevin and Kell reports receiving over three million page views each month.
 It was also published in The Atlanta Journal-Constitution for ten years.
 Holbrook has won honors from the Web Cartoonists' Choice Awards and the Ursa Major Awards for the strip.